TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

-    If you are dynamically importing a module that was created since the interpreter began execution (e.g., created a Python source file), you may need to call :func:`invalidate_caches` in order for the new module to be noticed by the import system.
+    If you are dynamically importing a module that was created since the interpreter began execution (e.g., created a Python source file), you may need to call :func:`invalidate_caches` in order for the new module to be noticed by the agiza system.

     .. versionchanged:: 3.3
        Parent packages are automatically imported.